Navajo County, Arizona

-Navajo County (Tʼiisyaakin Áłtsʼíísí Bił Hahoodzo) is in the northern part of the U.S. state of Arizona.
+Navajo County (Tʼiisyaakin Áłtsʼíísí Bił Hahoodzo) is a county in the northern part of the U.S. state of Arizona.
 As of the 2020 census, its population was 106,717.
 The county seat is Holbrook.

 Navajo County comprises the Show Low, Arizona Micropolitan Statistical Area.

 Navajo County contains parts of the Hopi Indian reservation, the Navajo Nation, and Fort Apache Indian Reservation.

 History

 Navajo County was split from Apache County on March 21, 1895.
 The first county sheriff was Commodore Perry Owens, a legendary gunman who had previously served as the sheriff of Apache County.
 It was the location for many of the events of the Pleasant Valley War.

 Geography

 According to the United States Census Bureau, the county has a total area of 9960 sqmi, of which 9950 sqmi is land and 9.3 sqmi (0.09%) is water.

-Navajo County offers not only the Monument Valley, but Keams Canyon, part of the Petrified Forest National Park, and one of the largest contiguous ponderosa pine forest in North America.
+Navajo County offers not only the Monument Valley, but Keams Canyon, part of the Petrified Forest National Park, and one of the largest contiguous ponderosa pine forests in North America.

+Nathan Korhman of The Atlantic described the county, in 2022, as "one of Arizona’s most rural regions", stating that a political canvasser would have to drive to get to a sequential house on a list to target, while in more urban areas such a canvasser would walk from place to place.